 During the subsequent court appearances of arrested miners on serious charges it was clear that the police colluded over statements and the trials collapsed.
 Despite all of this, no police officers have faced charges for their part in these events.

-The Orgreave campaigners are now pressing for a public inquiry and have recently met with Theresa May, the Home Secretary, to press their case.
+The Orgreave campaigners are now pressing for a public inquiry despite having been denied one up to now.